 Most GPS manufacturers have customer support hotlines or networks that you can contact if you face problems with your device.
 Look for companies with a proven track record of following up with great support and service.

-If your device has a warranty, take advantage of it — and always ask around about the reliability of these customer support networks.
+If your device has a warranty, take advantage of it — and always ask about the reliability of these customer support networks.

 If you’re an experienced kayaker and you haven’t capsized yet, well, then you aren’t really an experienced kayaker.
 But seriously, kayaking is an activity where you and your belongings frequently get wet or submerged in water.